 Easy Sunday Roast

-serves 4 with lots of roast left over for round-two meals
+serves 6-8 with leftovers for round-two meals

 3-4 lb grass-fed beef chuck roast